Chinese Masterpieces

 Imperial Ru Ware Sky Blue Glazed Tribute Vase of the Northern

 This exquisite sky-blue glazed Ru-ware vase, renowned for its elegant form, exemplifies the artistry of tribute porcelain.
-The vase features a remarkably soft and smooth glaze, devoid of any agate in glaze mix.
+The vase features a remarkably soft and smooth glaze, devoid of any agate in the glaze mix.
 It is adorned with fire-gilded copper bands encircling the rim, an indication of its status as tribute ware presented to the Emperor and his court.
 The gilded bands reveal layered corrosion consisting of reddish cuprite and green botryoidal malachite, further emphasizing the vase's antiquity.
 Microscopic analysis has definitively verified the absence of agate within the glaze, while the corrosion on the gilded copper band—a clear manifestation of cuprite and malachite—serves as incontrovertible evidence of the vase's age.
 This method surpasses thermoluminescence testing in reliability, as it is widely utilized by experts to authenticate artifacts, ensuring the provenance of this piece cannot be fabricated.
-Additionally, the vase displays five minute spur marks, akin to sesame seeds, further attesting to its craftsmanship.
+Additionally, the vase displays five-minute spur marks, akin to sesame seeds, further attesting to its craftsmanship.
 Standing approximately 7 1/8 inches tall, this remarkable artifact originates from the surviving collection of Emperor Huizong of the Northern Song Dynasty. ppjrs

 (click image to enlarge)